 Understanding and preparing for risks associated with exporting before you get started can be crucial.
 These risks include foreign exchange, political, shipping, quarantine and legal issues.
 Integrating risks into your business or export plan can help you mitigate them.

 Austrade can help you determine whether your business is ready for export with the International Readiness Indicator tool.

 As an exporter, you can also access a range of support services through Austrade, as well as financial assistance through state and territory governments.

-The Australian Customs and Border Protection Service will need to clear your goods for export.
+The Department of Immigration and Border Protection will need to clear your goods for export.
 You also need to know what restrictions and export regulations apply.

 Read more about customs requirements for exports.

 You can promote your business overseas by registering on Austrade's Australian Suppliers Directory.
 This directory contains a list of Australian companies, products and services targeted at overseas buyers.